We usually think of it as a bad thing, but pain helps keep us from harm. In fact, without pain, our lives would be cut short.

 “Today in modern medicine, patients have almost become like target practice—we’re just giving them random treatments without any thoughts behind them,” he said.
 “You walk in, get some test or injection, and walk out.
 But that’s not really medicine.”

 According to a 2015 report from the National Institutes of Health, about 25 million Americans (about 11 percent of the U.S. population) are in chronic pain.
-But now that opioids are off the table for most patients, the medical establishment is at a loss for how to treat it.
+But now that opioids are supposed to be off the table for most patients, the medical establishment is at a loss for how to treat it.
 Hanscom believes that if patients and doctors can acknowledge the emotional root of the protective process behind pain, it could change the world.

 “A lot of societal problems right now are driven by anxiety and fueled by anger,” he said.
 “I think there are major societal implications to getting this diagnosis correct.”